-- Travel takes place during school breaks and varies from 10 days to six weeks
+- Travel takes place during school breaks and varies from 10 days to 6 weeks

 - Preparation class takes place during the semester of travel

-- Travel with your professor and friends, class size vary from 12 – 30 students
+- Travel with your professor and friends, class sizes vary from 8 – 30 students

 - Gain a snapshot of agricultural topics through field visits, tours and sightseeing